Title: Eras of Elegance: 1750 – 1920s

 Date: October 2015 – March 2016

 Spanning from 1840 until 1964, the gowns portray the fashion dictates of each era, from Victorian through Camelot.
-Discover the dress connected to the Roosevelt family, a dress similar to the style set by Queen Victoria, an unusual black wedding dress, and both traditional and non-traditional wedding attire.
+Highlights included the dress connected to the Roosevelt family, a dress similar to the style set by Queen Victoria, an unusual black wedding dress, and both traditional and non-traditional wedding attire.

 Title: Courthouse Quilters and Patchwork Tradition